tjim/smpcc/README.md

 * yao: classic Yao-style garbled circuits
 * yaor: Yao with row reduction
-* gax: from the paper "Efficient Garbling from a Fixed-Key Blockcipher", by Bellare, Hoang, Keelveedhi, Rogaway.
-IEEE Security and Privacy 20
+* gax: from the paper "Efficient Garbling from a Fixed-Key Blockcipher," by Bellare, Hoang, Keelveedhi, Rogaway.
+IEEE Security and Privacy, 2013.
-13.
 * gaxr: GaX with row reduction

 The default is yao.
 To compile for another back end, use the